-First, the prosecutors threatened Merrill Lynch with the same corporate destruction that had recently been visited upon Arthur Andersen, forcing Merrill to agree to a Non-Prosecution Agreement (Exhibit H), in which,
+First, the prosecutors, including Andrew Weissmann himself, threatened Merrill Lynch with the same corporate destruction that had recently been visited upon Arthur Andersen, forcing Merrill to agree to a Non-Prosecution Agreement (Exhibit H), in which, a) Merrill was compelled to make its personnel available for interviews, and to provide complete access to it facilities and documents; Agreement, Exhibit H at ¶ 4;

-- a) Merrill was compelled to make its personnel available for interviews, and to provide complete access to it facilities and documents; Agreement, Ex.
-H at ¶ 4; - b) Merrill employees were foreclosed from providing the NBD defendants with any information that "contradicted" Merrill's "admissions," or from "making any public statement, in litigation or otherwise, contradicting Merrill Lynch's acceptance of responsibility"; id. at ¶ 7; - c) Both Merrill and its employees were threatened with indictment and ruination if they disputed-even truthfully and justifiably-the government's theory of the case; id.; and, - d) Determination of whether b) or c) (or any other provision of the Agreement) had been violated rested "in the sole discretion" of the ETF.
+- b) Merrill employees were foreclosed from providing the NBD defendants with any information that "contradicted" Merrill's "admissions," or from "making any public statement, in litigation or otherwise, contradicting Merrill Lynch's acceptance of responsibility"; id. at ¶ 7; - c) Both Merrill and its employees were threatened with indictment and ruination if they disputed-even truthfully and justifiably-the government's theory of the case; id.; and, - d) Determination of whether b) or c) (or any other provision of the Agreement) had been violated rested "in the sole discretion" of the ETF.
 Id.

-The net effect of this unusual and arguably unconstitutional agreement11 was that not only Merrill Lynch as an entity, but individual Merrill employees were barred from providing evidence or testimony that was inconsistent with the government's "guaranteed buy-back" meme rather than the "best efforts remarketing agreement" meme, even if the latter was the truth.
+The net effect of this unusual and arguably unconstitutional agreement, signed by Mr. Weissmann as deputy director of the ETF, was that not only Merrill Lynch as an entity, but individual Merrill employees were barred from providing evidence or testimony that was inconsistent with the government's "guaranteed buy-back" meme rather than the "best efforts remarketing agreement" meme, even if the latter was the truth.